crazyoptimist/nest-starter/README.md

 ## Environment Configuration

-`@nestjs/config` is used, so you can just inject `ConfigService` to read environment variables from the dotenv file.
+`@nestjs/config` has been used, so you can just inject `ConfigService` to read environment variables from the dotenv file.

 ## API Documentation

-OpenAPI 3.0 is configured, and the API docs is hosted at `BASE_URL/api/docs`.
+OpenAPI 3.0 has been configured, and the API documentation is hosted at `BASE_URL/api/docs`.

 ## Authentication